VoiNetwork/governance/README.md

 Voi’s testnet will have 3 consecutive stages each spanning a couple of months to get different aspects of Voi’s infrastructure up and running:

-1.Node network development
+1. Node network development
-2.NFT infrastructure
+2. NFT infrastructure
-3.DeFi infrastructure
+3. DeFi infrastructure
 (NFT and DeFI stages may be swapped)

 We aim to achieve a substantial user base in order to have a vibrant and active testnet environment.
 This is crucial for testing the network's capabilities and gathering valuable feedback.
 To facilitate this, we will be running a Testnet Incentive Bounty Board that will follow the same Voi’s general governance structure as outlined in this main repository and all the files and documents found within.